 Always wanted to learn to surf?
 Ability Surf’s vision is for everybody to have the opportunity to enjoy the wonderful experience of surfing.
 Their aim is to provide an accessible, safe, understanding and fun service for people who have a disability and who would love to learn specific skills associated with surfing or to enjoy a surfing experience.
 For more information contact Emma at Ability Surf

 No one should miss out on the experience of sand between their toes!
-The beach wheelchair can provide that unique opportunity for people with a disability or limited movement to experience the beach environment.
+The beach wheelchair can provide that unique opportunity for people with limited mobility to access the beach environment.

-The Ballina Tourism Team manage two chairs – one is available in Ballina and can be collected from Ballina Surf Club (great to use on Lighthouse Beach & Shelly Beach).
-The other chair is available to use at Lennox Head (great for Seven Mile Beach).
+The Ballina Tourism Team manage two chairs – one is accessed from the Ballina Surf Club (great to use on Lighthouse Beach & Shelly Beach).
+The other chair is available at the Ballina Visitor Information Centre.
 The beach wheelchairs are available free to hire for up to a week.
 For bookings and key collection please contact the friendly staff at the Ballina Visitor Information Centre on 1800 777 666 or complete and return the attached booking form from here

 CAFES AND RESTAURANTS

 Looking for somewhere to grab a bite to eat?
 Our destination has waterfront cafes and restaurants that are easily accessed allowing you to enjoy a nice meal, with a great view for breakfast, lunch or dinner.
 For a full list of places to dine visit Eats & Drinks.
 Be sure to contact businesses directly if you have any specific requirements or to ask about accessibility and bookings.